bkudria/speakeasy/docs/instructions.md

 3. Task List Format:
    - Use "- [ ]" for incomplete tasks, "- [-]" for partially completed tasks, and "- [x]" for completed tasks.
    - Indent sub-tasks with two additional spaces.
-   - Include point estimates for leaf tasks using the Fibonacci scale (1, 2, 3, 5, 8, 13, 21...).
+   - Include point estimates for leaf tasks only, using the Fibonacci scale (1, 2, 3, 5, 8, 13, 21...).
-   - Non-leaf tasks' estimates are the sum of their children's estimates.
+   - Non-leaf tasks should not have explicit point estimates.

 4. File Visibility Guidelines:
    - Always request to see files mentioned in tasks before beginning work.